The Most Common Felony Crimes in Colorado

 Resources:

-Colorado Motor Vehicle Handbook.
-Colorado Legislature, link.
+• Colorado Motor Vehicle Handbook.
+Colorado Legislature.

 What Are the Penalties for Multiple Domestic Violence Convictions?

+A single domestic violence conviction in Colorado can disrupt your life, but repeat offenses come with far more serious consequences.
+Understanding what is at stake can help you take the proper steps to protect your future.
 What are the penalties for multiple domestic violence convictions?
 Under Colorado law, the courts treat repeat offenses as evidence of a pattern.
-A second conviction can lead to harsher sentencing terms, including longer probation, mandatory treatment, and stricter no-contact orders.
-A third conviction may result in a felony charge, even if the underlying offense would typically be a misdemeanor.
+A subsequent conviction can lead to harsher sentencing terms, including longer probation, mandatory treatment, and stricter no-contact orders.
+A fourth offense may result in a felony charge, even if the underlying offense would typically be a misdemeanor.
 If you already have one or more prior domestic violence cases on your record, the risks of another conviction go far beyond fines or a brief jail term.

 How Colorado Defines a Domestic Violence Conviction